 I was honoured to have been asked to ‘re-open’ the new Queen Mary’s Hospital last year following the £30 million investment in new state of the art facilities to help transform the NHS care provided locally.
-As well as the Cancer Centre and the Kidney Treatment Centre, the transformation has also provided new facilities for out-patients, women’s services, musculoskeletal therapies and cardiology as well as enhancing the Urgent Care Centre and the opening of the Meadowview Intermediate Care ward, the Holbrook specialist dementia ward and a fantastic new Children’s Development Centre.
+The transformation included new facilities for out-patients, women’s services, musculoskeletal therapies and cardiology and encompassed improvements to the Urgent Care Centre.
+This is coupled with the opening of the Meadowview Intermediate Care ward, the Holbrook specialist dementia ward and a fantastic new Children’s Development Centre.
 I pay tribute to the team at Oxleas for having the vision and commitment to drive these changes forward in conjunction with Guy’s & St Thomas’s, Kings and other NHS organisations.

 Thanks to the hard work and dedication of the doctors, nurses, staff and all those who have campaigned consistently for our local hospital, Queen Mary’s can look to the future with confidence.